-At the commencement of any procurement exercise, the Project Officer and the Head of Finance and Procurement shall together determine the type and level of insurance cover required in relation to a particular procurement.
-The Project Officer shall ensure the successful bidder has any required insurance cover in place before performance of the Contract begins, and shall further ensure, at appropriate intervals, that such cover is maintained by the Contractor throughout the Contract period.
+At the commencement of any procurement exercise, the Project Officer and the Head of Finance and ProcurementChief Finance Officer shall together determine the type and level of insurance cover required in relation to a particular procurement.
+The Project Officer shall ensure the successful bidder has any required insurance cover in place before performance of the Contract begins, and shall further ensure, at appropriate intervals, that such cover is maintained by the supplier throughout the Contract period.